-It’s not only about the food, drinks are important, too.
+It’s not only about the food, but drinks are also important, too.
 Choosing milk, water or low sugar juice is always a better choice than sugary drinks and sodas.
-It’s truly okay to send your kids with water in their lunches.
+It’s honestly okay to send your kids with water in their lunches.

 Change it up

-Eating the same lunch every day can be boring.
-Even the healthy ones.
+Eating the same lunch every day is boring – even the healthy ones.
 Keep your kids happy and try something new.
 Plus, eating a variety of foods gives your body a variety of nutrients.

 Stay away from packaged snacks